jeroennoels/sat-tools/README.md

-This is an attempt to reduce non-linear integer arithmetic to boolean satisfiability.
+This is an experimental toolbox to reduce various problems to boolean satisfiability, such as

+* Linear and non-linear integer arithmetic

+* Graph coloring